mugendi/live-directory-static/readme.md

 // options you can add to your static files middleware
 // example below includes all the default values let staticOptions = {
-	// extensions of files we expect to serve and cache via liveDirectory
-	// ideally, other file types will also be served but as they can be too large
-	// they are never cached and served via hyper-express's response.stream(readable);
-	allowedExtensions: ['.html', '.htm', '.css', '.js', '.json'],
 	// the default extension to server if path has no extension
 	defaultExtension: '.html',
 	// this allows any other methods other than GET to pass through without attempting to serve static files